 Health Care Plans

 HMO, PPO, EPO, and POS are terms we run across while determining your new type of health plan.
-These terms can be confusing to most, making it hard for you to pick the plan that meets your needs.
-In this article, I would like to go over all plans and explain how each differs from one another.
+These terms can confuse most people, making it hard to pick the plan that meets your needs.
+In this article, I would like to go over all the plans and explain how each one differs from the others.

 HMO Health Care Plans

 To begin with, an HMO stands for health maintenance organizations.
-An HMO covers care inside its own network.
-You will be given a list of primary care physicians, who will take care of all your basic health needs, such as checkups.
-If you need to see a specialist, your primary care physicians must give you a referral.
+An HMO covers care inside its network.
+You will be given a list of primary care physicians who will take care of all your basic health needs, such as checkups.
+If you need to see a specialist, your primary care physician must give you a referral.
 You would also be provided a specialist under your HMO’s umbrella.
-If you choose to see a different doctor outside of your plan, those costs will usually come out of your own pocket.
+If you choose to see a different doctor outside of your plan, those costs will usually come out of your pocket.

 PPO Health Care Plans

 Next, we have PPO, which stands for preferred provider organizations.
-The health plan provides you with a preferred network, but doesn’t limit you to choosing a primary physician nor do you require a referral.
-If you choose to see a doctor inside your providers “preferred” network, you will be responsible for paying a portion of the total cost.
-Visiting a doctor or specialist outside your network would also make you responsible for paying those fees.
-Typically, you would pay a larger portion if you do decide to go out of network but still covered to an extent.
+The health plan provides you with a preferred network but doesn’t limit you to choosing a primary physician, nor do you require a referral.
+If you decide to see a doctor inside your provider’s preferred network, you will be responsible for paying a portion of the total cost.
+Visiting a doctor or specialist outside your network forces you to be responsible for paying those fees.
+Typically, you would pay a larger portion if you decide to go out of network but remain covered to an extent.

 EPO Health Care Plans

-Then we have EPO, which means exclusive provider network.
-An EPO shares similarities to both an HMO and PPO.
-EPO’s cover prices when using providers only inside of their network, which gives it qualities of an HMO.
+Then, we have EPO, which means an exclusive provider network.
+An EPO shares similarities to both an HMO and a PPO.
+EPOs cover prices when using providers only inside of their network, which gives them the qualities of an HMO.
 Like a PPO, you do not need a referral to receive care from a specialist.
 You will be responsible for paying the cost if you decide to go outside your network.

 POS Health Care Plans

-Finally, we have POS, which is a hybrid of HMO and PPO plans.
+Finally, we have POS, a hybrid of HMO and PPO plans.
 POS stands for point of service.
-Like HMO plans, to see a specialist you would need a referral from your primary care physician.
-POS plans can also give coverage for out of network care at an increased cost.
-With POS you would also pay less to use doctors and hospitals inside of its plans network.
+Like HMO plans, to see a specialist, you would need a referral from your primary care physician.
+POS plans can also give coverage for out-of-network care at an increased cost.
+With POS, you would also pay less to use doctors and hospitals inside its plans network.

 Get affordable health insurance quotes by clicking here.